alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Pillar 1: Structural Design Protocols
 Develop technical and institutional architectures that embed ethical review within system design.
-Introduce ethical checkpoints during each major phase of development—data collection, model training, deployment, and iteration.
+Introduce ethical checkpoints during each major phase of development-data collection, model training, deployment, and iteration.
 Adopt value-aligned engineering standards that incorporate human rights, safety, and sustainability indicators into technical KPIs.
 Establish independent audit mechanisms to ensure algorithmic fairness, environmental responsibility, and compliance with international standards like the EU AI Act.
 Integrate emerging tech governance for quantum and neuro-interfaces, with specialized modules for empathy safeguards.